What Is A 15-Year Fixed-Rate Mortgage?

 Obtaining a 15-year fixed-rate mortgage can help you build equity in your home faster, pay off your mortgage quicker and enjoy far greater savings over the total life of the loan.
 However, if you apply for or refinance to a 15-year fixed-rate mortgage, you can also expect to be making larger monthly payments and tying more money up (that could be invested elsewhere) from each paycheck.

 Have you weighed the pros and cons and decided that you’d like to apply for a 15-year mortgage?
-If you’re ready to move forward, start the approval process at Rocket Mortgage.
+If you’re ready to move forward, start the approval process today.

 Viewing 1 - 3 of 3

-If you’re looking to get out of debt faster, a 10-year mortgage term might be a good option to consider.
-Learn more about current 10-year mortgage rates.
+If you want to get out of mortgage debt faster, a 10-year mortgage term may be a good option to consider.
+Learn more about current 10-year mortgage rates here.

 15-Year Vs. 30-Year Mortgage: A Side-By-Side Comparison